This course can be applied toward a program:

 - Teaching Online (required)

 Even the most experienced teachers need help when transitioning into the world of teaching online.
-When you don’t meet your students face-to-face, you must adjust your teaching tactics to identify struggling students and ensure that students are engaged and learning.
+When you don’t meet your students face-to-face, you must adjust your teaching tactics to ensure that students are engaged and learning as well identify struggling students.
 Learn about online teaching models, tools, and techniques in this interactive course.

 Average weekly commitment: 3+ hours.
 Total course commitment: 15+ hours.